llamaworkspace/llamaworkspace/README.md

 ## Main features & benefits

-- **Manage people access** to LLMs.
+- Efortlessly grant **people access** to a user-friendly AI Chat.
-- Use the **latest open source LLMs** like Llama 2, Mixtral and others.
+- Use any LLM, including the **latest open source LLMs** like Llama 2, Mixtral and others (more coming soon).
 - Create **collaborative chatbots** for specific use cases, and share them across your teams.
-- **Save between of 50% and 75%** (depends on usage) compared to ChatGPT for Teams.
+- **Save between of 50% and 75%** (depends on usage) compared to _ChatGPT for Teams_ and _ChatGPT Enterprise_.
 - **Get responses 40% faster** than ChatGPT Plus.
-The OpenAI API is generally faster than ChatGPT Plus.
+The OpenAI API is generally faster.
 - **Prevent your prompts from being used for training purposes**.
-When using the OpenAI API, your data is not used for training purposes.
-Similarly, when using other LLMs providers, your data is not used for training purposes.
+When using ChatGPT Plus, your data might then be used for training purposes.
+However, when connecting to OpenAI via API keys, you're guaranteed that any inputs provided won't be used.

 ## Getting started